In peacetime, the forces have 23,000 soldiers, officers, civilian employees and conscripts. Total strength after mobilisation is 83,000 personnel.

 The Minister of Defence heads the Ministry of Defence and has the constitutional and

 political responsibility for the Armed Forces.
 All matters not decided in council, are decided by the Minister, or by departmental officials on the Minister's behalf.
-The current Minister of Defence is Ine Eriksen Søreide.
+The current Minister of Defence is Mr. Frank Bakke-Jensen.

-In August 2016, the Norwegian Armed Forces were reorganised.
-Some departments were merged, and the number of departments were reduced from 21 to 15.
+In 2016, the Norwegian Armed Forces were re-organised.
+Some departments were merged, and the number of departments was reduced from 21 to 14.